 Under Open Banking, customers have safe access to apps and a better choice of services.
 Only you can choose which regulated apps and websites you want to use – keeping you in charge.

-When you sign up to Currensea, you enable a limited and specific connection with your chosen bank account.
+When you sign up to a Currensea travel debit card, you enable a limited and specific connection with your chosen bank account.
 This happens in accordance with Open Banking rules.
 We use it to check that you have enough funds, set suitable limits, and personalise your account for you.

 Through Open Banking, you will never be asked to share your password or login details with anyone other than your bank or building society.
 We never see your login details and we aren’t able to log in to your bank account.